- Fruits: berries (blueberries), berries (strawberries), citrus, melons, grapefruit, ugli fruit, tangerines,

 - Additional Plants: herbs

 - Education and Training: farmer to farmer, networking

 - Farm Business Management: agricultural finance, budgets/cost and returns, business planning, community-supported agriculture, cooperatives, farm-to-institution, feasibility study, market study

 - Sustainable Communities: community development, food hubs, infrastructure analysis, local and regional food systems, public policy, social networks, sustainability measures

-Objective 2: Evaluate Sarasota County’s Procurement.
-Collect, organize, analyze, and interpret data for acreage, distribution, production, transportation, processing and food reimbursement for selected fresh food products in Sarasota County as well as 11 surrounding counties in the Southwest Florida region.
+Collect, organize, analyze, and interpret data for volume and cost of production, distribution, processing and food reimbursement for selected fresh commodities produced in or surrounding Sarasota County in the State of Florida.